It's a rack, Jim, but not as we know it...

 Cold air is drawn from outside the cylinder, with hot air pushed up a column in the center.

-The company has also developed an open source platform for data center workload automation, OpenDCRE, and VaporCore, which it dubs ‘the next chapeter in data centre telemetry and cloud situational awareness’.
+The company has also developed an open source platform for data center workload automation, OpenDCRE, and VaporCore, which it dubs ‘the next chapeter in data center telemetry and cloud situational awareness'.

 Cole Crawford, Vapor IO founder and chief executive, says the company has been focusing for the past nine months on building a telemetry optimised data center analytics company whose mission is to modernise today's legacy infrastructure and design.